 Education: Georgetown University, School of Foreign Service, B.S.F.S.
 1993; University of Oklahoma College of Law, J.D.
 1998

-Admissions: Oklahoma 1998; United States District Courts for the Western, Eastern and Northern District; United States Courts of Appeal for the Third and Tenth Circuits
+Admissions: Oklahoma 1998; United States District Courts for the Western, Eastern and Northern Districts of Oklahoma; United States Courts of Appeal for the Third and Tenth Circuits

-Honors: Oklahoma Law Review, Note Editor; Order of the Coif; Harry Alley-Leroy Allen Prize for Best Case Note; Kerr-McGee Scholar; Frank J. Love Memorial Scholarship
+Honors: Oklahoma Law Review, Note Editor; Order of the Coif; Harry Alley-Leroy Allen Prize for Best Case Note; Kerr-McGee Scholar; Frank J. Love Memorial Scholarship.
+Rated AV Preeminent by Martindale-Hubbell.

 Publications: Shaffer v.
 Jeffery, The Oklahoma Supreme Court Rejects the Separability Doctrine and Takes a Step Back in the Enforcement of Arbitration Clauses Under Oklahoma Law, 50 OKLA.
 L. REV. 243 (1997); Concurrent "Alter-Ego" Claims: Oklahoma Leads the Nation in Extending Protection to Shareholders, Officers and Directors, 85 OKLA.
 B.J.
 519 (Mar.
 15, 2014); Undersecured Loans: Protecting Your Rights in Chapter 11 Bankruptcies, OKLA.
 BANKER (July 2011)